 Mobile Marketing by the Numbers [INFOGRAPHIC] The number of Americans who own smartphones rocketed past the number who own basic mobile phones this year, and marketers have been expanding their mobile budgets at a similarly rapid rate.

 Nowadays, mobile retail purchase intent is eight times higher than PC retail purchase intent.
 Mobile communication is now vital for businesses to attract, engage and retain customers.
 The infographic below explores why it’s a channel that companies – especially e-commerce enterprises, must now make an integral part of their business plan.
 Feel free to let us know what you think about the m-Commerce growth.
-Enjoy The Mobile Market revolution | inZair
+Enjoy The inZair team.
+91% Of Top Brands Have Apps, But How Many Are Any Good?
+This article titled “91% of top brands have apps, but how many of them are any good?”

-This article titled “91% of top brands have apps, but how many of them are any good?” was written by Stuart Dredge, for guardian.co.uk on Friday 28th October 2011 09.52 UTC More than nine in ten of the world’s top 100 brands have now released mobile apps, according to a new report from analytics company Distimo.
+Was written by Stuart Dredge, for guardian.co.uk on Friday 28th October 2011 09.52 UTC More than nine in ten of the world’s top 100 brands have now released mobile apps, according to a new report from analytics company Distimo.
 It finds that 91% of the companies listed in Interbrand’s 2011 Best Global Brands chart have a presence in at least one of the major app stores, up from 51% when Distimo last checked 18 months ago.
 The company says that each brand has 24 apps available on average, although this figure is skewed by large publishers like Disney (636 apps – this is across all the app stores) and Sony (285 apps).
-91% Of Top Brands Have Apps, But How Many Are Any Good?
+Strip them out, though, and the average is still 15.
+The report also finds that 86% of the top brands have a presence on iPhone, while 66% have at least one iPad app.
+59% are on Android, but a mere 26% are on BlackBerry, and just 9% on the Nokia Store.

 To take advantage of the opportunities presented by these mobile devices and their expanded functionality and create an effective mobile marketing strategy, marketers must understand how consumers use them and what the implications are for content marketing, promotions, communications and purchase channels.
 Here are twenty-five charts of the latest research sourced from a variety of organizations to enable you to better understand how the mobile landscape has evolved so you can incorporate these changes into your marketing plans.

-Forrester: Smartphone mobile strategy means immediacy, push alerts and video Travel companies should consider providing push alerts, the ability to modify or cancel reservations, and plenty of video and augmented reality as part of an effective mobile strategy, according to a new Forrester Research study.
+Forrester: Smartphone mobile strategy means immediacy, push alerts and video.
+Travel companies should consider providing push alerts, the ability to modify or cancel reservations, and plenty of video and augmented reality as part of an effective mobile strategy, according to a new Forrester Research study.